Australian prime minister loses control of WeChat account

 “It’s not the most difficult thing to hack an account within China,” Smith told Australian Broadcasting Corp.

 “I don’t think we know who’s behind this.
-I dare say we could safely say it was at least inspired by the China government,” Smith added.
+I dare say we could safely say it was at least inspired by the China government,” he added.

 Smith said he did not believe that Morrison’s WeChat problem was evidence that China would back Albanese’s center-left Labor Party at the next election.